So where does Caesarean Awareness Month come from?

 (Source: ICAN website)

 1 in 5 babies are born abdominally in the UK.
 The majority of those births are unplanned scenarios.
 Yet, much of the antenatal education available to parents does not include information about this type of birth.
-We believe this is because of the huge taboo that is still attached to abdominal births and the lack of understanding of what’s actually involved.
+We believe this is because of the huge taboo that is still attached to caesarean abdominal births and the lack of understanding of what’s actually involved.
 In many peoples minds, it’s a medical procedure so we should just let the medical professionals do what they need to do, right?
 Wrong!
 This is still birth and there are lots of incredibly important factors for parents to consider, just as they would for a physiological birth.
 It’s become apparent that even if people do want to learn about it, it’s very difficult for them to find educational and helpful information to prepare themselves.
-Educational content is what is needed to empower parents to make decisions about their birth- whether it be planning for a physiological birth and then consenting to an abdominal birth at any point, or planning for an abdominal birth as their 1st preference.
+Educational content is what is needed to empower parents to make decisions about their birth- whether it be planning for a physiological birth and then consenting to an abdominal birth at any point, or planning for an abdominal birth as their first preference.

 To quote the NICE guidelines (the organisation that provides evidence based guidelines to our health services), NICE recommends that maternity health care professionals should: